Anniepoo/swiplsitedesign/download.md

 ## Proposal

 Multi-dimensional radio button.
-The dimension labels are clickable, providing a popup with background info.
+The dimension labels are clickable, providing a popup with background info (content loaded from a wiki page).
 The bottom area consists of three links and a text that changes with the selections made.
 Greying is based on a JavaScript routine configured based on rules and data from the server.
 The text is downloaded by AJAX calls.

 The initial selection is (Stable, Platform from browser or not filled in, Type depending on platform (or not filled in) and Usage: Study.